-Hello, I am an ex-research scientist living in the UK.
+Hello, I am a science writer and editor living in the UK.
 I work in the Features team of the life and biomedical science journal eLife, where I edit the more magazine-style content of the journal.
 I am fascinated by plants and microbes and they are the focus of this blog, but I also write about other topics including science communication and my scientific experiences.

 In my spare time I can often be found playing music, knitting and baking cakes.
 I also enjoy gardening and going on walks in the countryside.

 I am a member of Girlguiding, the UK’s largest voluntary organisation for girls and young women.
-I have just set up a new Girl Guide unit in my local area where 10-14 year old girls meet regularly to have fun, learn new skills and get involved in community projects.
+I run a Girl Guide unit in my local area where 10-14 year old girls meet regularly to have fun, learn new skills and get involved in community projects.